 I´ve booked my ticket from Koh Lanta to Koh Mook locally on Koh Lanta but found that 12go.asia (I receive a small commission on your purchase through this link) offers the same tickets for the same price.
 You can´t really go wrong with them since they offer and compare all different companies.
 You can click through from the links provided or use the search box below and I will get a small commission too.
 Thank you!

-Are there any banks or ATM´s on Koh Mook?
+Are there any banks or is there an ATM on Koh Mook?

 This is pretty important to know.
-There are no ATM´s on Koh Mook.
-And one friend I met on the island needed to leave at the day she planned to leave, because she didn´t bring enough cash with her while she actually wanted to stay longer.
-Actually, the next day I saw a sign from a shop doing cash out on your card, but I´m pretty sure they charge extra for it.
-If you need them, they are located in the local village, just look out for the above sign on the right before entering the mainstreet.
-There are no ATM-machines on Koh Muk, so the above only works for mastercard or visa.
+There are no ATM´s on cash machines on Koh Mook.
+And one friend I met on the island needed to leave at the day she planned to leave, because she didn’t bring enough cash with her while she actually wanted to stay longer.
+Actually, the next day I saw a sign from a shop doing a cash out on your card, but I´m pretty sure they charge some extra for it.
+If you need them, they are located in the local village, just look out for the above sign on the right before entering the main street.
+There are no ATM-machines on Koh Muk, so the above only works for MasterCard or Visa.

 Where to stay on Ko Muk?

 Personally, I had a great stay in Koh Mook Garden Beach Resort.
-So I´ll start with this accommodation and can include some more information based upon my experience.
-After that I will name some place I´ve seen of heard about from other travellers I met.
+So I´ll start with this accommodation and can include some more information based on my experience.
+After that, I will name some places I´ve seen or heard about from other travellers I met.
 I will arrange them in price order, from budget to luxury.

-One thing to consider is that it´s a bit further away from Had Farang Beach, so if you like to hang out at night, keep in mind that most of the tuk-tuk taxis run till about 10 pm.
+One thing to consider is that it’s a bit further away from Had Farang Beach, so if you like to hang out at night, keep in mind that most of the tuk-tuk taxis run till about 10 pm.
 After that, you can do a 30-minute jungle walk in the middle of the night!
-Although when we went to the reggae night, we found a guy willing to take us to Dada´s place on his tuk-tuk.
+Although when I went to the reggae night, I found a guy willing to take me to Dada´s place on his tuk-tuk.
 It appeared that I was lucky with this.

 Other accommodations for a backpackers price

-Other accommodations for the flashpackers include Koh Mook Coco Lodge which looked like a descent place, also located close to Koh Mook Garden Beach Resort.
+Other accommodations for the flashpackers include Koh Mook Coco Lodge which looked like a decent place, also located close to Koh Mook Garden Beach Resort.
 They offer bamboo bungalows for 900 Baht.
-Another good places I heard about in this area for this price category is Smile Bungalow, located close to the local village and offering bungalows for about 900 Baht.
+Another good place I heard about in this area for this price category is Smile Bungalow, located close to the local village and offering bungalows for about 900 Baht.
 Click here if you prefer to book with Agoda.
 I receive a small commission on your purchase through the above links with Booking and Agoda.